-David N. Myers is the Sady and Ludwig Kahn Professor of Jewish History in the UCLA History Department, as well as the director of the UCLA Luskin Center for History and Policy.
+David N. Myers is Distinguished Professor of History and holds the Sady and Ludwig Kahn Chair in Jewish History in the UCLA History Department.
+He is the founding director of the UCLA Luskin Center for History and Policy.
 He also serves as President of the Board of the New Israel Fund.

 Myers was born in 1960 in Scranton, PA, where he developed a strong sense of community in the rich ethnic patchwork of that Middle Atlantic city.
 He spent his senior year of high school at the University of Scranton before going on to receive his A.B. cum laude from Yale College in 1982.
 Following graduation, Myers moved to Israel where he began his graduate studies in modern Jewish history at Tel Aviv University (studying with Anita Shapira, Ya’akov Shavit, and Saul Friedlander, among others).
 After two years there, he moved to Harvard University where he spent a year studying medieval Jewish thought under the guidance of Professor Isadore Twersky.
 In 1985, Myers arrived at Columbia University, where he completed his dissertation with distinction in 1991 under the supervision of his revered teacher Yosef Hayim Yerushalmi (1932-2009).
 The dissertation was the basis of his first book Re-Inventing the Jewish Past: European Jewish Intellectuals and the Zionist Return to History (Oxford: 1995).